kokke/tiny-AES-c/README.md

 It is one of the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).

 I've successfully used the code on 64bit x86, 32bit ARM and 8 bit AVR platforms.
+A heartfelt thank-you to all the nice people out there who have contributed to this project.

 GCC size output when ECB mode is compiled for ARM: